Skip to main content

 Key takeaways

-Sertraline, better known under the brand name Zoloft, is a prescription drug used for depression and anxiety conditions.
+Sertraline, better known by its brand name, Zoloft, is a generic prescription drug used for depression and anxiety conditions.
 The FDA has approved sertraline as a treatment for major depressive disorder (MDD), obsessive-compulsive disorder (OCD), panic disorder, post-traumatic stress disorder (PTSD), premenstrual dysphoric disorder (PMDD), and social anxiety disorder.
-However, healthcare providers frequently prescribe sertraline off-label for other mental health conditions
+The sertraline price without insurance is about $75 per month, but there are ways to save money.

 Is sertraline covered by insurance?